junxit/us-congress-bills-111/metadata.md

 - 2009-02-23 — Introduced in House
 - 2009-02-23 — Introduced in House
 - 2009-02-23 — Referred to the House Committee on the Judiciary.
+- 2009-03-16 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2009-10-05 — Subcommittee on Crime, Terrorism, and Homeland Security Discharged.
+- 2009-10-07 — Committee Consideration and Mark-up Session Held.
+- 2009-10-07 — Ordered to be Reported (Amended) by Voice Vote.
+- 2009-11-02 — Placed on the Union Calendar, Calendar No. 183.
+- 2009-11-02 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+111-321.
+- 2009-11-02 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+111-321.